raghukul01/Competitive_programming/README.md

-#BY Sudhanshu and Chutiakul Raman
+#BY Sudhanshu and Raghukul Raman

 # Competitive_programming
-CP
+Preperation for `ACM-ICPC`